 Maskell in Dixon County, Nebraska — The American Midwest (Upper Plains)

 Location.
 42° 42.9′ N, 96° 57.118′ W. Marker is in Maskell, Nebraska, in Dixon County.
-Marker is on State Highway 15.
-Touch for map.
-Marker is on the trail from the parking lot near the bridge crossing into South Dakota.
+Marker can be reached from State Highway 15, in the median.
+Marker is on the trail from the parking area just before crossing into South Dakota on Rt.
+15. Touch for map.
 Marker is in this post office area: Maskell NE 68751, United States of America.
+Touch for directions.

 Categories. • Waterways & Vessels •